rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/Qualtrics Website Feedback.md

 ---
-description: Step-by-step guide to send your event data from RudderStack to Qualtrics.
+description: Step-by-step guide to send your event data from RudderStack to Qualtrics Website Feedback.
 ---

-# Qualtrics
+# Qualtrics Website Feedback

 [**Qualtrics**](https://www.qualtrics.com/au/core-xm/survey-software/) is a servey software which helps to create surveys in real time and collaborate effortlessly.
 It helps to acquire better insights regarding the market, brand, customer and product and that makes it useful to target ideal customers with befitted messaging.